SharedSmally/doc/app/java/httpclient.md

 ## okhttp
 ### Protocols:
 - H2_PRIOR_KNOWLEDGE: Cleartext HTTP/2 with no upgrade round trip.
+Cannot be with other protocol.
 - HTTP_1_0: An obsolete plaintext framing that does not use persistent sockets by default.
 - HTTP_1_1: A plaintext framing that includes persistent connections.
 - HTTP_2: The IETF's binary-framed protocol that includes header compression, multiplexing multiple requests on the same socket, and server-push.
 - QUIC: QUIC (Quick UDP Internet Connection) is a new multiplexed and secure transport atop UDP, designed from the ground up and optimized for HTTP/2 semantics.

-protocols must contain h2_prior_knowledge(cannot with other protocols) or http/1.1.
+protocols must contain h2_prior_knowledge(only itself) or http/1.1.
 ```
 builder.protocols(Arrays.asList(Protocol.H2_PRIOR_KNOWLEDGE));
 builder.connectionSpecs(Arrays.asList(ConnectionSpec.MODERN_TLS, ConnectionSpec.COMPATIBLE_TLS));